German government response to the COVID-19 pandemic: Corona crisis team

 On 28 February 2020, the German government announced the establishment of a new crisis team (Corona-Krisenstab) tasked with combating the spread of COVID-19, which was to meet twice a week.
-The establishment of the team, led jointly by the Federal Ministry of the Interior and the Federal Ministry of Health, followed crisis management regulations.
 The crisis team met nearly 100 times until November 2021, when chancellor-in-waiting Olaf Scholz announced the creation of a successor body which would be larger, more influential, and advised by scientists.
-Members of the liberal FDP party and the Greens, the partners of Scholz in the traffic light coalition, expressed their view that the creation of such a new body had been overdue.
 Outgoing chancellor Angela Merkel had already signaled her support for the new crisis team.

 In line with these plans, a new Corona-Krisenstab was created on behest of the outgoing government of chancellor Merkel, and commenced its work in November 2021.
 Headed by Major General Carsten Breuer, the main tasks of the team were the coordination and cooperation in the steering of the vaccination campaign, and the delivery and distribution of vaccines.
 It had up to 30 members.

 The crisis team was dissolved as per a government announcement on 11 May 2022.
-A government spokesperson explained this step by saying that Germany was now in a "completely different situation" regarding infections and vaccinations, and that pandemic management was henceforth to be conducted within the "usual work structures" of the government.
+A government spokesperson explained this by what she called a "completely different situation" regarding infections and vaccinations.
 At the same time, she cautioned that the measure was by no means to be understood as signaling an end of the pandemic, as it would be "fully clear" that it was continuing.